magician8520/magisk-files/note.md

 - Restore MagiskHide functionality: MagiskHide can be enabled with or without Zygisk.
 Different from DenyList, after enable MagiskHide, apps in DenyList will still have Zygisk module loaded
 - Advanced hiding for MagiskHide: Allow MagiskHide to handle isolated process when Zygisk is enabled
-- Hide Zygisk: Clean up preload when hiding with MagiskHide
+- Hide Zygisk: Clean up preload when hiding with MagiskHide (idea from @Fox2Code)
 - The package name is `io.github.huskydg.magisk`

 ## Magisk (cacf8736) (25001)